Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 <a name="Demo" />
 ## Demo ##
-This demo is composed of the following segment:
+This demo is composed of the following segments:

 1. [Introducing Express framework](#segment1)
 1. [Adding a new route](#segment2)